-At Alverton, the subject of Art and Design is incorporated into our project-based approach teaching and learning.
-Children are taught skills appropriate to their age and ability that link to the overarching topic that is providing the stimuli and focus for that term's learning.
+At Alverton, the subject of Art and Design is incorporated into our project-based approach to teaching and learning.
+Children are taught skills appropriate to their age and ability that link to the overarching topic that is providing the stimuli and focus for that terms learning.
 A range of materials and applications are taught through all key stages and skills that have been taught earlier in a child's experience are frequently revisited and built upon as they progress through the school.
-The children are taught to look closely at their own and others' work, evaluate and critique in order to improve their own work, gain greater understanding of a piece of work and understand and incorporate new vocabulary and understanding.
+The children are taught to look closely at their own and others' work, evaluate and critique in order to improve their own work, gain greater understanding of a piece of work in a period of time and incorporate new vocabulary and understanding into group discussion and discourse.

 In the EYFS, children have access to a wide range of materials through continuous provision.
-Specific skills, such as collage or the use of pastels are taught to children who are then given lots of opportunities to return to the media and materials in order to practice these new skills independently.
+Specific skills, such as collage or use of pastels, are taught to children who are then given lots of opportunities to return to the media and materials in order to practice new skills independently.

-Children in Year 3 are introduced to sketchbook work and these are used at the beginning of schemes of work to practice pencil skills, record their observations and review and revisit ideas.
+Children in Y3 are introduced to sketchbook work and these are used at the beginning of schemes of work to practice pencil skills, record their observations and review and revisit ideas.
 The sketch books follow the children through the school and clearly show a progression of skills.

 Children are also taught about great artists, architects and designers in history.
 There are clear links between Art and other curriculum areas, including humanities, with children developing a knowledge of individual artists, works of art and art movements.
-For example, Frida Kahlo has been studied as part of a project about other cultures (Mexico), Henri Rousseau through an "Explorers" focus and, through a topic on Australia, an exploration and understanding of Aboriginal art was undertaken.
-In the past children have made Death Masks as part of their studies on Egypt, painted portraits as part of their work on Tudor History and made Totem poles when studying North American Indians.
+For example, Frida Kahlo has been studied as part of a project about other cultures (Mexico) Henri Rousseau through an "Explorers" focus and, through a topic on Australia, an exploration and understanding of Aboriginal art was undertaken.
+Children have made Death Masks as part of their studies on Egypt, painted portraits as part of their work on Tudor History and Totem poles through their study of North American Indians.